 Every year, the Community Environmental Council (CEC) presents an Environmental Hero Award to at least one eco-pioneer on the Main Stage at the Earth Day Festival.
 We choose our heroes based on their efforts to educate, inspire and grow a new generation of environmental advocates and socially responsible citizens.

-The Community Environmental Council (CEC) proudly announces Congresswoman Lois Capps and plastic-free advocate 5 Gyres as recipients of the 2016 Environmental Hero Award, granted as part of CEC’s annual Santa Barbara Earth Day Festival.
-Both Capps and 5 Gyres co-founder Marcus Eriksen will be present on Saturday to accept the honor in person and speak about their work to protect and preserve the natural environment.
+The Community Environmental Council (CEC) is proud to have had Congresswoman Lois Capps and plastic-free advocate 5 Gyres as recipients of the 2016 Environmental Hero Award, granted as part of CEC’s annual Santa Barbara Earth Day Festival.
+Both Capps and 5 Gyres co-founder Marcus Eriksen accepted the honor in person and spoke about their work to protect and preserve the natural environment.

 “The concept of climate change can feel overwhelming when looked at as a whole,” commented Sigrid Wright, CEO/Executive Director of CEC.
 “Congresswoman Capps, through progressive legislation, and 5 Gyres through the research and advocacy of co-founder Marcus Eriksen, both exemplify the power we as individuals have to effect positive change in the face of global warming.
 We hope Earth Day attendees walk away from this year’s festival and embrace the practical changes they can make by voting to support environmentally sound legislation, like the plastic bag ban in California, and by choosing to eliminate single-use plastic from their lives.”